Celtic Manor Resort, Newport

 Vale Resort, Vale of Glamorgan

-Named Best Golf Hotel and Best Spa Resort in Wales for the second year running at the 2018 World Golf Awards, Vale Resort just outside Cardiff delivers on every level.
+Named Best Golf Hotel and Best Spa Resort in Wales for the third year running at the 2019 World Golf Awards, the Vale Resort just outside Cardiff delivers on every level.
 Golf is taken care of by two championship courses The Lake and The National (at 7,433 yards, one of the longest courses outside the US).
-Spa-wise, the Vale’s 19 treatment rooms and five bespoke relaxation zones are the last word in luxury.
-If you’re in the mood from some for some pampering, treat yourself to a range of an Indian-inspired holistic Ayurvedic treatments with products from the likes of Clarins, Temple Spa and Sundari.
+Spa-wise, the Vale Spa's 19 treatment rooms and five bespoke relaxation zones are the last word in luxury.
+If you’re in the mood from some for some pampering, treat yourself to a range of an Indian-inspired holistic Ayurvedic treatments with products from the likes of Clarins and Temple Spa.
 R&R is a serious business here.

 Machynys Peninsula Golf Club and Spa, Llanelli